Discover more about this waterfront city located in California’s Central Valley.

 In the mid-2000’s Stockton underwent a tremendous economic expansion and continues to aggressively revitalizing its downtown.
 Projects in the downtown area along the waterfront include an indoor arena, baseball stadium and waterfront hotel.
 A 16-screen downtown City Centre Cinemas was completed in December 2003.
 The Bob Hope (Fox) California Theatre, listed on the National List of Historic Landmarks recently completed a total renovation and hosts live performances regularly.
 The arena hosts the Stockton Kings (NBA G-League) basketball team, the Stockton Heat (AHL) Hockey team, as well as year-round family and cultural events and concerts.
-Adjacent to the Stockton Arena is the Stockton Ballpark, home of the Stockton Ports Minor Baseball Team (Oakland A’s affiliate).
+Adjacent to the Stockton Arena is the Stockton Ballpark, home of the Stockton Ports Single A Baseball Team (Oakland A’s affiliate).

 Stockton offers an excellent quality of life for its residents.
 The City has a number of beautiful residential communities along waterways, with single-family homes costing about one-third the price of homes in the Bay Area.
-With over 100,000 trees, Stockton was recently recognized by Sunset Magazine as the "Best Tree City" in the western United States.
-In 1999 and 2004, Stockton was designated an All-America City by the National Civic League.
+With over 100,000 trees, Stockton has been recognized by Sunset Magazine as the "Best Tree City" in the western United States.
+In 1999, 2004, 2015, 2017, and 2018, Stockton was designated an All-America City by the National Civic League.

 Stockton also has outstanding recreational opportunities.
 Stockton is within close proximity to world famous scenic attractions including the California Coast, San Francisco, Lake Tahoe and Yosemite National Park.
 The community offers many local recreational opportunities such as professional sports teams , an olympic size ice rink, and the Delta, which provides thousands of miles of waterways for water skiing, sailing and other water activities.
 There are also many opportunities to enjoy music, theater, dance, literary events, and other cultural and entertainment activities throughout the year.
 The city also boasts the 90+ year old Stockton Symphony, a nearly 70 year old Stockton Civic Theatre, and the 88 year old Haggin Museum.

-The City is home to several well known higher educational institutions including the University of the Pacific, California State University Stanislaus-Stockton, San Joaquin Delta Community College, Humphreys College and School of Law, as well as a variety of private and vocational schools.
+The city is home to several well known higher educational institutions including the University of the Pacific, California State University Stanislaus-Stockton, San Joaquin Delta Community College, Humphreys University and School of Law, as well as a variety of private and vocational schools.